ssyuen/Nile/README.md

       - [ ] Payment Card/Information
   - [ ] Users should NOT be able to modify the email address
   - [ ] Information should be saved in the database correctly.
+    - [ ] Tables in question: user, payment_method, user_address
 - [ ] Non-Functional Requirements
   - [ ] Usability (UI/UX)
     - [ ] The look and feel of the UI
     - [ ] Guidance
     - [ ] Helpful/Positive Prompts
     - [ ] Error Messages
+      - List of errors
+        - User tries to login with:
+          - [ ] Wrong email:
+          - [ ] Wrong password
+        - User tries to access:
+          - [ ] Login WITHOUT being verified or registered
+          - [ ] Admin areas/urls
     - [ ] Confirmation Messages
   - [ ] Security Requirements
     - [ ] User Privileges (based points given during login process)
-    - [ ] Users should be asked to provide their current password if they selected to CHANGE their password
+    - [x] Users should be asked to provide their current password if they selected to CHANGE their password
-    - [ ] Password and Payment Method/Information should be in encrypted in the database
+    - [x] Password and Payment Method/Information should be in encrypted in the database
-    - [ ] In case of changing profile information, send an email to the user that the profile has been changed (BONUS)
+    - [x] In case of changing profile information, send an email to the user that the profile has been changed (BONUS)

 ## Execution

 - Assuming you are not in the virtual environment, go to the root directory of the project and run `pipenv run server`.
 This just runs the script without you having to start a virtual environment.

 - To start the server, make sure you have done `pipenv shell` in the top-level directory of nile, and run `./start.sh`
 - If `DB_USER` and `DB_PASS` are not found in the local machine environment variables, the shell script will prompt you